ExoticFanta/Master_Thesis/README.md

 The project was made in Google Colab mainly using the python library Tensorflow wich is a very popular machine learning library.
 You can run it by simply opening the files in collab.

-It focuses on two architectures of NN design to classify images of the Faashion MNIST dataset.
+It focuses on two architectures of NN design to classify images of the Fashion MNIST dataset.
 One is tranfer learning from an existing CNN ( EfficientNetB0) and an ensemble of 10 much more simpler CNNs.
 The link to the paper is this: https://polynoe.lib.uniwa.gr/xmlui/handle/11400/8719